 Step 3.
 Required Training

 - Attend 6 hour Zoo training.
 This is required of all prospective volunteers.
 This course includes an introductory session on the history, structure and mission of the Zoo; volunteer benefits, policies and procedures; a tour of the Zoo; incident and emergency management procedures; role of the surface tender and diver; a session on animal husbandry techniques and water quality.
-Upon successful completion divers are assigned to a shift schedule that suits both the diver and the Zoo.
+Upon successful completion divers will be provided additional training scheduled by the DSO and will be assigned to a shift schedule that suits both the diver and the Zoo.

 - Must be 21 years of age or older.